dgroomes/browser-extension-framework/README.md

     * The web page must initialize the RPC objects on the web page by calling `initRpcWebPage(...)`

+## Design

+This project is made up of multiple npm workspaces:

+* `framework/`
+    * This workspace represents the BrowserExtensionFramework.
+It pulls in the code from other workspaces and glues it together with the main framework code.
+* `browser-types/chromium-types`
+    * TypeScript type declaration files for Chromium JavaScript APIs.
+* `browser-types/firefox-types`
+    * TypeScript type declaration files for Firefox JavaScript APIs.
+* `examples/detect-code-libraries`
+    * 'Detect Code Libraries' is an example browser extension that is built with BrowserExtensionFramework.

 ## Wish List

 General clean ups, TODOs and things I wish to implement for this project: